 Putting your kids in the middle.
 Bad-mouthing your ex, using your children as a bargaining chip, asking them to report on your ex or send messages to your ex puts them in a squeeze position.
 Deal directly with your ex, and if you need to talk, consult a friend or therapist, well out of range of young ears and minds.

-As a solo parent, key decisions are now for you – and your children – to take
+As a single parent, key decisions are now for you – and your children – to take

 A single parenting role means responsibility for decisions, large and small, rests on you.
-While this may seem intimidating in the beginning, you will soon realise what a boon it can be when it comes to taking decisions affecting your children.
-From the school they attend to the food they eat, friends they go out with and places and people you visit, the lessons will come from you, and be all the better for it.
+While this may seem intimidating in the beginning, you will soon realize what a benefit it can be when it comes to taking decisions affecting your children.
+From the school they attend to the food they eat, friends they go out with and places and people you visit, the decisions will come from you, and be all the better for it.

 Where parents in a relationship might rely on their partner for support, single parents reach out further, initially through need, but eventually because it enriches their kids’ lives.
-Mutual support from other solo parents, such as reciprocal childcare arrangements, are especially beneficial.
-Single-parent structures help your children understand finances, and teach them to manage money.
-Solo parenting encourages your child to contribute to and value the family as a team, instead of relying on you for every little thing.
+Mutual support from other single parents, such as reciprocal childcare arrangements, are especially beneficial.
+Single parent structures help your children understand finances, and teach them to manage money.
+Single parenting encourages your child to contribute to and value the family as a team, instead of relying on you for every little thing.

 When a decision pops up around in a single parent household – from bigger, one-off moves to everyday chores – chances are you will find yourself asking your children for their opinion.
-This instils a strong sense of responsibility in them towards the home, encourages multitasking, and creates an ability to do more with less (in a positive, rather than self-pitying, way) from a young age.
-Children raised in single-parent families engage more in daily household chores to support their solo parent, often enjoy performing tasks, and take ownership of (and pride in) their contribution to the family.
+This instills a strong sense of responsibility in them towards the home, encourages multitasking, and creates an ability to do more with less (in a positive, rather than self-pitying, way) from a young age.
+Children raised in single parent families engage more in daily household chores to support their solo parent, often enjoy performing tasks, and take ownership of their contribution to the family.

-The message is clear: solo parenting can, and does, produce successful families.
+The message is clear: single parenting can and does produce successful families.
 Whether you’re a single parent or have a partner, if you spend time with your child, he or she will be more likely to be happy and mentally healthy.
-Even if destiny did decide you were to deal with this chapter of your life on your own, solo parenting can not just give you and your children the strength to cope with the feeling of loss; it also lets young and old members of the new-look family take on hugely positive additional roles, fine-tuned to new circumstances, maintain your self-confidence and theirs, and all in a way that is not upsetting for a young mind.
+Even if destiny did decide you were to deal with this chapter of your life on your own, single parenting can not just give you and your children the strength to cope with the feeling of loss; it also lets young and old members of the new-look family take on hugely positive additional roles, fine-tuned to new circumstances, maintain your self-confidence and theirs, and all in a way that is not upsetting for a young mind.